Salcombe Bars and Pubs

 The Crabshell (Kingsbridge) ££

-The Crabshell has seen a revival over the past 3 years.
+The Crabshell has seen a revival over the past 3 years and has transformed into one of the best pubs near Salcombe.
 They have creatively taken it from a smelly, rundown waterside hovel into a buzzing, successful waterside destination.
 From Salcombe, the best way to get to The Crabshell is by boat – cruise up the estuary towards Kingsbridge, tie up against the wall and hop up to the bar!
-They serve great pub food too with a seafood slant plus pizzas homemade and baked in their wood fired oven.
+They serve great pub food too with a seafood slant plus pizzas homemade and baked in their wood-fired oven.

 Telephone: 01548 852345